Computation of copulas by Fourier methods: Examples

-The contour plots are exhibited in Figures \ref{NIG_T=1} and \ref{NIG_T=7} and show clearly the influence of the different mixing matrices $\Delta^+$ and $\Delta^-$ to the dependence structure.
-A minor influence of time in the dependence structure can be also observed, in particular on the examples with positive correlation.
+The contour plots are exhibited in Figures \ref{NIG_T=1} and \ref{NIG_T=12} and show clearly the influence of the different mixing matrices $\Delta^+$ and $\Delta^-$ to the dependence structure.
+Moreover, we can also observe that time has a significant effect on the dependence structure of the multidimensional NIG L\'evy process.
+This is an interesting observation, since the correlation matrix is invariant over time (which is true for any L\'evy process).

 \end{example}